mrochon/b2csamples/Policies/AllInOne/readme.md

 # All in one journey

-Allow the user signup, signin, reset password or optionally, edit their profile.
-Allows applications to dispense with pwd reset and profile edit journeys.
+A single user journey with all the options: signup or sign-in, password reset and/or optionally (user choice on signin) edit attributes.
+Allows applications to dispense with having to handle initiation of separate pwd reset and profile edit journeys.

+ProfileEdit UI is displayed (always) for new users, optionally based on user selecting a checkbox on the signin screen or if the application initiates the journey with *profileEdit=true* URL parameter included in the OIDC token request.

 Based on the SocialAndLocal starter pack.